computational-psychology/computational-psychology-www/content/pages/index.rst

-New group member: Sebastian Keil
+New group members: Sebastian Keil and Azer Mahjoub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are very happy to welcome our new group member `Sebastian Keil <https://www.psyco.tu-berlin.de/keil.html>`_ to our group.
-In his Bachelor thesis Sebastian studies two models of brightness perception - ODOG and BIWaM.
+We are very happy to welcome our new group members `Sebastian Keil <https://www.psyco.tu-berlin.de/keil.html>`_ and `Azer Mahjoub <https://www.psyco.tu-berlin.de/mahjoub.html>`_ to our group.
+In his Bachelor thesis, Sebastian studies two models of brightness perception - ODOG and BIWaM.
 The focus is to identify the differences between them.
+Azer studies Weather's Cinematic Influence: Analyzing the Genre Preferences in his Bachelor thesis.